 A: MyCycleClarity has been designed to work with most late model, 3D ultrasound machines.
 More specifically, it can work with any 3D ultrasound machine that can perform a Plane A Cine Sweep.
-We have validated MyCycleClarity on GE Voluson P, Swift, S and E Series, Siemens S2000, Philips Epic 5 and Mindray DC-70, and are continuously expanding to more systems.
+We have validated MyCycleClarity on GE Voluson P, Swift, S and E Series, Philips Epic 5 and Affiniti Series, Samsung V Series and HS Series, Siemens S2000, and Mindray DC-70, and are continuously expanding to more systems.

 Q: How long does a 3D ultrasound of the ovary take with MyCycleClarity?

 A: Approximately 10 seconds per ovary.
 A traditional scan without MyCycleClarity where the ultrasonographer looks for follicles and measures each follicle by hand can take up to 15 minutes depending on the number of follicles that are present.
 Full results are available in the MyCycleClarity platform in less than a minute enabling decision making in front of the patient.

 Q: Can I do uterine ultrasounds with MyCycleClarity?

 A: Yes.
 MyCycleClarity as the ability to receive 3D uterine ultrasound images to help the clinical team visualize the entire uterine architecture to measure the maximal endometrial thickness and assess for the presence or absence of uterine fibroids, polyps or isthmoceles.
 SonoHSG ultrasounds can also be sent to MyCycleClarity for examination, measurement and/or sharing with a colleague.